SotaUsui/replace-script/README.md

 # replace-script

-##replace

-##run-test
-command
+## replace

+## run-test
+command:
-*./run-test setup : You can create the example directory *./run-test teardown : You can remove the 'test' directory and all its files
+* ./run-test setup : You can create the example directory
+* ./run-test teardown : You can remove the 'test' directory and all its files